Cililocwee/Cililocwee/README.md

 # 👋 Hi folks!

-I'm Corrie, a Full Stack Developer from the US currently in Vietnam!
-I've been a teacher for 10 years and I've pivoted into remote development roles over the last 2 years.
+I'm Corrie, a Full Stack Developer from the US!
+I was a teacher for 10 years and I've been working as a remote devoloper for the past 2 years.
 I'm a curious and adventurous person who loves learning about new frameworks and libraries.
-When I'm not working, I spend most of my time polishing my skills and discovering new tools to add to my ever-expanding toolkit.
-I'm always striving to become a better developer and produce high-quality work that I can be proud of.
+When I'm not working, I spend most of my time busying myself with some side project or hanging out with my wife and 2 cats.
+I'm always striving to become a better developer and learn new things that, while not always useful, I find interesting.

 ## In brief

 - I'm a web developer from the US
-- I’m looking to collaborate!
+- I’m a lifelong student
-- I'm looking for the perfect OSS to call home
+- I'm somewhat of a homebody (when I'm not hiking)

 Want to get in touch?
 Try my LinkedIn profile [here](https://www.linkedin.com/in/corriestroup).

-  Curious as to what's on my mind?
-Try my blog [here](https://corries-devblog.web.app).

   Want to check out my portfolio?
 Besides perusing my repos here, try my portfolio site [here](https://corrie-stroup.web.app).
   <details>